 We’ve also got amazing chia seeds in there, which up the fibre content and help it stay together with the eggs.
 Since we’re using ripe bananas and dates, there is no need to add any more sweetener (though you can if you want!) as it’s already sweet enough.

 This is definitely the kind of recipe that’ll have wholesome food sceptics begging for the recipe, as it really is that good!

-I have one friend who made me send her the recipe by e-mail the same day she tried this as she had to have the recipe!
+I have one friend who made me send her the recipe by e-mail the same day she tried this as she had to have it!

 It was inspired by the Healthy Chef’s Banana + Coconut Bread and a coconut flour and chia seed banana bread from Kitchen Green that I had at Eveleigh Market!